alozano7591/LegalLabAngular/README.md

 `ng deploy --base-href=https://alozano7591.github.io/LegalLabAngular/` the exact command to deploy

-`ng build --configuration production --output-path docs --base-href=https://alozano7591.github.io/LegalLabAngular/` another option for building to path docs and then to base-hrefy
+`ng build --configuration production --output-path docs --base-href=https://alozano7591.github.io/LegalLabAngular/` another option for building to path docs and then to base-href

-github build requires a copy of index to 404.html, otherwise refreshing or going directly to pages beyong index will get 404 error.
+github build requires a copy of index to 404.html, otherwise refreshing or going directly to pages beyond index will get 404 error.

 https://stackoverflow.com/questions/35284988/angular-2-404-error-occur-when-i-refresh-through-the-browser